If you have been running for some time you might be getting to the point where your sights are set on training for a marathon.

 When deciding if it is a good time to begin marathon training, look at your schedule moving forward for the next several months and ask yourself the following questions.

-Is your job and living situation going to be relatively stable, or do you anticipate moving or switching positions?
+- Will your job and living situation be relatively stable, or do you anticipate moving or switching positions?

 Thinking through these logistics and the number of weeks you have available to train for your marathon will help you determine whether it is a good time to start marathon training.

-Last but certainly not least, you should have a desire and motivation to run a marathon.
+Last but certainly not least, you should have the desire and motivation to run a marathon.

 Marathon training is very physically and mentally demanding, and you shouldn’t feel like you have to do it.
 Rather, it should be an exciting adventure that stokes your desire to get out there and train every day.

-Of course, there will be days that even the most enthusiastic marathon runners will struggle to feel motivated to train, but you definitely should assess whether your heart and head are saying, “I WANT to run a marathon!”
+Of course, there will be days when even the most enthusiastic marathon runners struggle to feel motivated to train, but you should definitely assess whether your heart and head are saying, “I WANT to run a marathon!”

 Ultimately, you know your own body and your own life best.
 If you feel ready to run a marathon and you want to run a marathon, and there are no glaring red flags as to why you shouldn’t run a marathon, by all means, begin training.

-Just be honest about your current fitness level and choose an appropriate marathon training plan.
+Be honest about your fitness level and choose an appropriate marathon training plan that will allow you to get to that finish line.